justmytwospence/pelican/content/Web/ec2-apis.md

 reference the new image ID when we spin up new instances and all of our modules, scripts, etc. will be there waiting for us.
-Note that I removed the instance's `cron` job *before* creating the AMI, because we'll now be handling the task scheduling from <emph>outside</emph> the instance, via **autoscaling**.
+Note that I removed the instance's `cron` job *before* creating the AMI, because we'll now be handling the task scheduling from *outside* the instance, via **autoscaling**.

 <br>